I have lived near Hampstead Heath all my life. It is a beautiful, ancient heathland, just under four miles from central London.

 I have watched the extraordinary excavations at the Boat pond and the paintings and drawings are a reflection of the work and ultimately the beautiful job that has been done on restoring the habitat.

 About The Heath:

-A ridge of Bagshot Sands, thought to have been deposited by an ancient river, the Great Bagshot River flowing up from South West England, sits on top of the clay of the Claygate Beds.
+A ridge of Bagshot Sands, thought to have been deposited in a shallow sea with longshore drift from the South West of England, sits on top of the clay of the Claygate Beds.
 The sand is fine and silty with seams of rounded pebbles typical of stones that have been sanded down by water.
 The Claygate beds are composed of a mixture of clay, silt and sand.
 Below it lies more than 300 feet of London Clay, the Woolwich and Reading Beds, Thanet Sands, Upper and Lower Chalk, Chalk Marl and Gault.

 Bagshot sand is porous; the rainwater seeps through it until it reaches the clay beds, which are impermeable, where it runs horizontally and emerges as springs on the slopes of Parliament Hill.
 These feed into the line of reservoirs which now serve as ponds on either side of the hill.
 Streams from the ponds form the River Fleet, which these days flows underground into the Thames at Blackfriars.

 The Heath was grazed and farmed extensively but since grazing stopped in the 19th century areas of woodland and scrub, wetlands, ponds, hedgerows and acidic grassland have developed along with remnants of the original heathland.